 4) Exit barriers

-A problem facing telecom operators as well as Airlines is the exit barriers in these industries.
-These industries have so many assets, that they just cannot decide to leave the assets and close business.
-As a result, even though profit is less, they have to survive because otherwise there is a huge loss involved.
+A problem facing telecom operators and Airlines is the high exit barriers in these industries.
+These industries have so many assets that they just cannot decide to leave them and close business.
+As a result, even though profit is less, they have to survive because otherwise, there is a huge loss involved.
 Thus, as the exit barriers are low, the competitors stick around, raising the overall competitiveness of the industry.

-In the end, the old competitors who are making a loss, fight based on price, or value-added products, with new competitors, thereby making a ruckus of the complete industry.
-The result is that very few of the operators earn a profit and if they do, it is very less.
-But the industry still promises huge rewards whenever one of the competitors exits the industry.
+In the end, the old competitors lose the fight based on price or value-added products with new competitors, thereby making a ruckus of the entire industry.
+The result is that very few of the operators earn a profit, and if they do, it is very little.
+However, the whole industry structure still promises huge rewards whenever one of the competitors exits the industry.

 5) Homogeneity or Very low differentiation possible